JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_2/index.md

 # Delete User

 Let’s move back again to the router and create our last endpoint **delete user by id**.
-Same as previous, only difference we won’t return any response instead delete the object from the database.
+Same as previous, only difference... we won’t return any response.
+Instead, we delete the object from the database.

-The response class will be the base ```Response``` class.
+The response class will be the base `Response` class.
 You can create your own custom response class or when creating a FastAPI class instance or an APIRouter you can specify which response class to use by default.